GoldenDrakeStudios/golden-drake-linux/README.md

 - Spanish (Español)
 - Swedish (Svenska)

+Options for Chinese (中文), Japanese (日本語), and Korean (한국어) fonts have been investigated, but the text-based environment of this type of installer doesn't support these and certain other languages.
+We may eventually shift to a different environment in order to support more languages.

 ## Minimum System Requirements

 - CPU: 1 GHz dual-core 64-bit processor (3 GHz quad-core recommended)